Unique Safety of the Arisaka

 Quick Summary

-The Arisaka rifle's unique safety is engaged by pushing the rear bolt knob forward and rotating it, resulting in a 'dead trigger'.
-Loading is done with a 5-round stripper clip inserted into the internal magazine, followed by closing the bolt to chamber a round.
+The Arisaka Type 99 rifle features a distinctive rear bolt knob safety.
+To engage, push the knob forward and rotate clockwise, creating a 'dead trigger' state.
+Loading is done via a 5-round stripper clip into the internal magazine, followed by closing the bolt to chamber a round.

 Chapters